Medically reviewed by Drugs.com. Last updated on Jan 1, 2021.

 For patients who are dosed initially at TAXOTERE 75 mg/m2 in combination with cisplatin, and whose nadir of platelet count during the previous course of therapy is <25,000 cells/mm3, in patients who experience febrile neutropenia, and in patients with serious non-hematologic toxicities, the TAXOTERE dosage in subsequent cycles should be reduced to 65 mg/m2.
 In patients who require a further dose reduction, a dose of 50 mg/m2 is recommended.
 For cisplatin dosage adjustments, see manufacturers' prescribing information.

-Combination therapy with TAXOTERE for hormone-refractory metastatic prostate cancer
+Combination therapy with TAXOTERE for metastatic castration-resistant prostate cancer

 TAXOTERE should be administered when the neutrophil count is ≥1,500 cells/mm3.
 Patients who experience either febrile neutropenia, neutrophils <500 cells/mm3 for more than one week, severe or cumulative cutaneous reactions or moderate neurosensory signs and/or symptoms during TAXOTERE therapy should have the dosage of TAXOTERE reduced from 75 mg/m2 to 60 mg/m2.
 If the patient continues to experience these reactions at 60 mg/m2, the treatment should be discontinued.